Philadelphia 76ers: Arrival of Charles Barkley

 After a disappointing 1983–84 season, which ended with a five-game loss to the upstart New Jersey Nets in the first round of the playoffs, Charles Barkley arrived in Philadelphia for the 1984–85 season.
 For the next eight seasons, Barkley brought delight to the Philadelphia fans thanks to his humorous and sometimes controversial ways.
-The 76ers returned to the Eastern Conference Finals in Barkley's rookie season, but lost to the Boston Celtics in five games.
+The 76ers returned to the conference finals in Barkley's rookie season, but lost to the Boston Celtics in five games.
 As it turned out, they would never again advance as far during Barkley's tenure in Philadelphia.
 Following the 1984–85 season, Matt Guokas replaced Billy Cunningham as head coach.
 Guokas led the 76ers to a 54–28 record and the second round of the 1986 playoffs, where they were defeated by the Milwaukee Bucks in seven games.

 On June 16, 1986, Katz made two of the most controversial and highly criticized personnel moves in franchise history, trading Moses Malone to Washington and the first overall pick in the 1986 NBA draft, which had been obtained from the San Diego Clippers in a 1979 trade for Joe Bryant, to the Cleveland Cavaliers.
 In return, the 76ers received Roy Hinson, Jeff Ruland, and Cliff Robinson, none of whom played more than three seasons with the team.
 Cleveland, meanwhile, turned their acquired pick into future All-Star Brad Daugherty.

 On the night of the 1986–87 season opener, Julius Erving announced he would retire after the season, which was subsequently filled with tributes in each arena the 76ers visited.
 On the court, the team suffered through an injury-plagued campaign, but still managed to make the playoffs with a 45–37 record.
 Their season would end at the hands of the Bucks again, this time in a best-of-five first-round series that went the distance.